-Currently, certain entities that provide behavioral health services must hold various licenses issued by the department of public health and environment (DPHE) or the department of human services (DHS).
-The bill combines the various licenses into a single license as a behavioral health entity (BHE) and authorizes the state board of health to promulgate rules for the new license.
+Behavioral health entities - single license - advisory committee timelines - appropriation.
+Currently, certain entities that provide behavioral health services must hold various licenses issued by the department of public health and environment (CDPHE) or the department of human services (DHS).
+The act combines the various licenses into a single license as a behavioral health entity (BHE) and authorizes the state board of health to promulgate rules for the new license.

-To accomplish the transition, the bill establishes a behavioral health entity implementation and advisory committee consisting of executive directors of certain state departments, or the director's designee, and representatives from various stakeholder groups.
+To accomplish the transition, the act establishes a behavioral health entity implementation and advisory committee consisting of executive directors of certain state departments, or the director's designee, and representatives from various stakeholder groups.

-The bill requires a BHE that was previously licensed by DPHE to obtain a BHE license by July 1, 2022.
+The act requires a BHE that was previously licensed by CDPHE to obtain a BHE license by July 1, 2022.
 It requires a BHE that was previously licensed or approved by DHS to obtain a BHE license by July 1, 2024.

-The bill makes conforming amendments, some of which have later effective dates.
+The act makes conforming amendments, some of which have later effective dates.